 So it is, that one measures the change of season with every mercurial dip on the thermostat, and every leaf that changes hue.
 With the putting away of sandals and pulling out of jumpers.

 So it is, that I count the days not in laughter and lovemaking, but in quiet that stretches like bedclothes on neighbourhood washing lines.
 Eliot had coffee spoons.
 I need ladles.
 It would still not do.

 You came and time went berserk.
 It speeds up and then it slows down.
 One morning it’s frenzied, by noon it is placid.
 On Fridays, time takes a long shower, does her eyes, takes out her good shoes.
 On Fridays, we await you.

 You enter the house like a magnificent hurricane, all hair and smile, and teeth, and eyes like quicksilver.
 You are the most beautiful disaster I have known.
 Beauty that sets my teeth on edge.
 I watch you do dishes and my heart slams itself against my ribs like a beloved punishment.
 Sometimes, I hold my breath so long, my chest yells.
-Sometimes when you are not kissing me, my mouth tastes like iron as a reminder.
+Sometimes when you are not kissing me, my mouth tastes iron, and remembers.

 I am throwing out all clocks.
 Stopping all watches.
 I am burning the calendars and day turns to night and I ignore it.
 This is another monster under the bed.
 If I squeeze my eyes shut long enough it will leave.
 If I wrap my sleeves around my head, days-weeks-months will cease to have meaning.